The Disc-structure space: From the bordism to the Morita category

+where we have geometrically realised the semisimplicial direction of the bar-construction.
 In \cref{lem:microfibration-lemma} \ref{enum:microfibration-lemma-i} below, we will show that \eqref{equ:resolve-embeddings-into-infty} realises to a weak equivalence.
-Together with the fact that, up to weak equivalence, it does not matter in which direction one realises a semisimplicial space first, this implies that the map in \eqref{equ:map-on-bar} realises to a weak equivalence, so it remains to show that the augmented semisimplicial space
+Together with the fact that, up to weak equivalence, it does not matter in which direction one realises a bisemisimplicial space first (so we may realise the $\smallsquare$-direction before the bar-direction) and that the geometric realisation of a levelwise weak equivalence is a weak equivalence, this implies that the map in \eqref{equ:map-on-bar} realises to a weak equivalence.
+It thus remains to show that the augmented semisimplicial space